Trading USD/JPY

 Rise & Shine

-Determined USD/JPY day traders are at their desk premarket, preparing for the trading day ahead.
+Determined USD/JPY day traders are at their desks premarket, preparing for the trading day ahead.
 Furthermore, they may have their economic calendar in front of them, along with historical exchange rate data on an Excel spreadsheet.
-Whilst everyone else is just waking up, they’ve poured through discussion forums and data, so they have clear expectations for the day ahead.
+Whilst everyone else is just waking up, they’ve pored through discussion forums and data, so they have clear expectations for the day ahead.
 Related stock shifts and daily pivot points may surprise others, but early risers are often ready and waiting to react.
 By closing time, unlike most, they haven’t sunk into the red.

 So, in the forex world, where short and sharp reversals are a regular occurrence, preparation is key.
 Even if it means working outside of your normal market hours.